VirgilSecurity/awesome-virgil/docs/cli-card-create-private.rst

     (OR required)  Identity: type:value
   -- OR --
   ``-f`` <file>,  ``--validated-identity`` <file>
     (OR required)  Validated identity.
-See 'identity-confirm-private'
+See :doc:`cli-identity-confirm-private`

   ``-o`` <file>,  ``--out`` <file>
     Private Virgil Card.
 If omitted, stdout is used.